dataaxiom/ghcr-cleanup-action/README.md

 Set the validate option to true to enable a full scan of the image repository at the end of the exectuion to check that all multi architecture images have no missing platform images.
-Warnings will be outputed if there are missing packages.
+Warnings will be outputted if there are missing packages.